 Stage 1

-In the first instance, any concerns should be raised with the Chair of Directors, Jonathan Appleby, at chair@ced.org.uk who will arrange an investigation of the matter.
+In the first instance, any concerns should be raised with the Chair of Directors, Rob Brighouse, at chair@ced.org.uk who will arrange an investigation of the matter.
 Those raising a concern may be required to give a written statement.
 Any investigation will be carried out in accordance with the principles set out above.
 Any statements made will be taken into account and the opportunity will be given to comment on any additional evidence obtained.
 The Chair of Directors will take any necessary action, including reporting the matter to any appropriate government department or regulatory agency.
 The Chair of Directors will also invoke any disciplinary action required.
-If the person raising the concern believes that the Chair of Directors is involved in the wrongdoing, they should inform the Secretary (contact admin@ced.org.uk) who will then appoint a director to arrange for a review of the investigation to be carried out, make any necessary enquiries and make their own report to the board.
+If the person raising the concern believes that the Chair of Directors is involved in the wrongdoing, they should inform a non-executive director who will then appoint a director to arrange for a review of the investigation to be carried out, make any necessary enquiries and make their own report to the board.

 On conclusion of any investigation, the person who raised the concern will be told the outcome and what CED has done, or proposes to do, about it.
 If no action is to be taken, the reason for this will be explained.